React Hooks Basic

 Hooks

-Hooks is basically a functions that allows a functional component to mimic or make use of the lifecycle method and state and other as if we are using a class base component.
+Hooks are functions that allow a functional component to mimic or make use of lifecycle methods, state, and other React features as if we are using a class-based component.

 State With Hooks